-They can pop up unexpectedly — while you're pregnant or after you've been working at a sedentary job for several years — but, more than likely, it's because of genetics.
-Varicose veins, the deep blue or purplish veins that bulge from beneath our skin in areas such as our legs and feet, are a concern for millions of people — not just because they're unsightly but also because they can be uncomfortable and sometimes even painful.
+They can appear out of nowhere, be it from pregnancy or due to the fact that your legs have been stressed from working at a sedentary job for the first time straight out of college.
+Anyone who has dealt with the deep blue or purplish veins that bulge from beneath the skin usually feels like they’re the only person in the world dealing with the problem, but the truth is, varicose veins are a concern for millions of people — not just because they’re unsightly but also because they can be uncomfortable and sometimes even painful.

 “Varicose veins are veins that have become dilated or bulging because of valve failure,” says Dr. Kathleen Gibson, a board-certified vascular surgeon practicing at Lake Washington Vascular, who has authored or co-authored articles for publications such as Journal of Vascular Surgery, Phlebology and Journal for Vascular Ultrasound, as well as several book chapters.
 “They form between the muscle and the skin and appear as a visible bulge under the skin, sometimes with a faint blue color.
 Valves are thin membranes inside veins that keep blood flowing from the feet toward the heart.
 When these one-way valves fail, blood can flow in the wrong direction in between heartbeats and pool in your leg veins.
 This can cause increased pressure in the vein, dilation and pain.”